Attracting Birds

 How long does it take to attract cardinals to a new feeder?
 Most yards in cardinal range start seeing visits within one to three weeks of setting up a stocked feeder.
 If your feeder has been out longer than that with no action, try moving it closer to shrubby cover and double-check that you are offering black-oil sunflower or safflower rather than a filler-heavy mix.

 Do female cardinals visit feeders?
 Yes, females visit just as often as males.
 They are a warm buffy brown with reddish highlights on the crest, wings, and tail rather than the all-red of the male.
-The crest is the giveaway -- both sexes share it, and it is distinctive once you know to look for it.
+The crest is the giveaway, since both sexes share it and it is distinctive once you know to look for it.
 It is easy to miss females if you are scanning for the red birds specifically.

 Will cardinals come to a feeder in summer?
 They will, though summer traffic is lighter than fall and winter.
 Cardinals shift toward insects and wild berries during the breeding season.
-Keep the feeder stocked -- adults still stop by, and juvenile cardinals (dull brownish all over with a dark bill and no red) start appearing at feeders a few weeks after they fledge.
+Keep the feeder stocked, since adults still stop by, and juvenile cardinals (dull brownish all over with a dark bill and no red) start appearing at feeders a few weeks after they fledge.

 What is the best cardinal food for winter?
 Black-oil sunflower seeds are the best single option year-round.
 Safflower also works well in winter since it stays fresh longer in cold air than in summer humidity.
-Avoid cheap mixes loaded with milo -- cardinals will toss it aside and waste seed searching for the good stuff.
+Avoid cheap mixes loaded with milo, since cardinals will toss it aside and waste seed searching for the good stuff.

 Should I worry about outdoor cats near the feeder?
-Cats are a significant threat to ground-level birds.
+Yes.
+Outdoor and feral cats are the single largest direct, human-caused source of bird mortality in the United States, killing an estimated 2.4 billion birds a year according to the American Bird Conservancy, and ground-feeding species like cardinals are especially exposed.
 If cats visit your yard, position feeders high enough that birds have a clear flight path, and keep ground cover tight around the feeder base rather than loose enough for a cat to hide.
 Dense, thorny shrubs near the feeding area give cardinals cover while being less comfortable for cats to sit in.
+Keeping any pet cats indoors, or on a leash and harness when outside, removes the risk entirely.